damianofalcioni/js-functions-orchestrator/README.md

     "events": {},
     // List of existing connections between functions or events.
     "connections": [{
         // A connection has a "from" array, containing the identifiers of the functions or events that originate the connection.
 The connection starts only when all the functions/events in the "from" array have been executed and have a result.
 In this case their results are made available in the JSONata of the "transition".
-If the "from" is missing or empty the connection start automatically.
+If the "from" is missing or empty the connection starts automatically.
         "from": ["fn1", "fn2"],
         //JSONata expression that must return at least the JSON { "to": [] }. "to" must be an array of the same size of the "connection.to" array, containing an array of input parameters (as array) for the relative "connection.to" function.
-Additionally it can return "global", and "local", to store respectively globally and locally scoped variables (a global variable is visible in all the connection transition, while a local variable only in the same transition but across multiple execution).
+Additionally it can return "global", and "local", to store respectively globally and locally scoped variables (a global variable is visible in all the connection transitions, while a local variable only in the same transition but across multiple executions).
 If the transition is not provided the output of the "from" functions are provided directly as inputs to the "to" functions.
 In this case "from" and "to" arrays must be of the same size.
         "transition": "{\"to\": [[ $.from[0] & \" \" & $.from[1] ]]}",
         // List of functions or events that can consume the output of the "transition" as their inputs.
 The functions are executed.
 The events are triggered.
         "to": ["fn3"]
     }]
-}, { signal: AbortSignal.timeout(1000*60*5) }); //Abort the execution if take longer then 5 minutes
+}, { signal: AbortSignal.timeout(1000*60*5) }); //Abort the execution if it takes longer than 5 minutes
 /*
 results:
 {